 It might seem simple, but it is really complex to correctly observe the atmosphere.
-There are several reasons that make a meteorological observation erroneus.
+There are several reasons that make a meteorological observation erroneous.
 The most common ones are a wrong selection of the sensing element, a wrong location of the site, a drift due to age or even a wrong integration of the sensor with the data logging system.
-From our experience, most of the data gaps suffered by our clients are due to power failures, uneficient transmition of data systems and unefficient or non-existing maintenance programs.
+From our experience, most of the data gaps suffered by our clients are due to power failures, deficient transmission of data systems and deficient or non-existing maintenance programs.

 Basically there are two ways of observing the atmosphere:

-Advantages of such aproach are the easy to installation and operation, low drift and relatively low cost of sensors and structures.
+Advantages of such approach are the easy to installation and operation, low drift and relatively low cost of sensors and structures.

 Some disadvantages are that you need disciplined personnel in shifts to get the data every day and sampling frequency depends on frequency of visits.